Computed Tomography Angiography

 - To evaluate a tumor that is fed by blood vessels

 Information from CT angiography may help prevent a stroke or a heart attack.
-This type of test may also help your doctor plan cancer treatment or prepare you for a kidney transplant.
-Your doctor may have other reasons for ordering this test.
+This type of test may also help your healthcare provider plan cancer treatment or prepare you for a kidney transplant.
+Your healthcare provider may have other reasons for ordering this test.

 What are the risks for a computed tomography angiography?